 When you apply for admission you will automatically be considered for any internal awards and funding for which you are eligible.

-If you have studied at a university outside of Canada where English is not the language of instruction you must write a TOEFL or IELTS test.
+If you have studied at a university outside of Canada where English is not the language of instruction, you must write a TOEFL or IELTS test.
+Requirements are as follows:

-The minimum TOEFL score required for all applicants to the Faculty of Graduate Studies is 90 for the Internet-based exam (with minimum component scores of 22 [reading, listening] and 21 [writing, speaking]) TOEFL scores must be issued to UBC directly from the Educational Testing Centre.
+- The minimum TOEFL score required for all applicants to the Faculty of Graduate Studies is 90 for the Internet-based exam (with minimum component scores of 22 for reading/listening and 21 for writing/speaking).
+TOEFL scores must be issued to UBC directly from the Educational Testing Centre.
 Use the University of British Columbia's institution code 0965 and give the reason for taking TOEFL "to enter a college or university as a graduate student."

-The minimum IELTS score required for all applicants to the Faculty of Graduate Studies is A minimum overall band score of 6.5 with a minimum score of 6.0 in each component of the academic (NOT general) IELTS test.*
+- The minimum IELTS score required for all applicants to the Faculty of Graduate Studies is A minimum overall band score of 6.5 with a minimum score of 6.0 in each component of the academic (NOT general) IELTS test.*

-UBC requires an official score to be sent to us electronically from the test centre.
+- UBC requires an official score to be sent to us electronically from the test centre.
 On the IELTS application form you will be asked to specify institutions where you would like the results being sent to.
 To ensure UBC receives your results correctly, you have to use the following details on the application:

-Name of institution: The University of British Columbia
+- Name of institution: The University of British Columbia

-Name of person/department: Graduate School Admissions
+- Name of person/department: Graduate School Admissions

-Address: 170 – 6371 Crescent Road, Vancouver BC V6T 1Z2, Canada
+- Address: 170 – 6371 Crescent Road, Vancouver BC V6T 1Z2, Canada

 The application deadline is January 10th for all graduate programs within the Department of Art History, Visual Art and Theory.
 Entrance is only possible in September.